bartificer/programming-by-stealth/docs/pbs99.md

 There were two *has-a* relationships between those classes — monetary amounts had a currency, and currencies had one or two denominations.

-TO DO — explain the new concept
+Our `Currency` class from the previous instalment can not be used to represent currencies with more than two denominations.
+If you're a Harry Potter fan and want to implement Wizarding Money, you're out of luck because J.K.
+Rowling's wizards use Gallions, which divide into Sickles, which divide into Knuts.
+Similarly, Star Trek fans know the Frengi use Gold Pressed Latinum as their currency, and it consists of Bars, which divide into Strips, which divid into Slips.

+What we need is another class to represent this other type of currency, but that class would share a lot of code with our existing class.

+Inheritance to the rescue!

+My process was to re-name my existing `Currency` class to `DecimalCurrency`, create a new class for the new type of currency named `DenominatedCurrency`, and then to create a new parent class for both of these classes named `Currency`.

+The functionality shared by `DecimalCurrency` and `DenominatedCurrency` was moved to the new `Currency` parent class, freeing the two child classes to implement only the things that differentiate them.

+This set up two *is-a* relationships — `DecimalCurrency` is a `Currency`, and `DenominatedCurrency` is a `Currency`.

 As you can see, the code in `money.js` is long!
-The intention is not to go through every line of the file in detail, but instead, to focus on a few highlights that serve to illustrate important concepts.
+The intention is not to go through every line of the fine in detail, but instead, to focus on a few highlights that serve to illustrate important concepts.
 I commented the code heavily in the hope that it would make sense by itself.

-Note that the code in `money.js` assumes that two open-source libraries have been loaded before loading `money.js`:
+Note that the code in `money.js` assumes that three open-source libraries have been loaded before loading `money.js`:

 1. The [is.js](https://is.js.org) type-checking library.
 2. The [numeral.js](http://numeraljs.com) number formatting library.
 3. My open-source [humanJoin.js](https://github.com/bbusschots/human-join#readme) array-joining library.

-TO DO — show concepts in action
+### Illustrate Constructors

+### Illustrate Shared Class Functions

+### Illustrate Shared Instance Functions

+### Demo `instanceof` — Polymorphism!

 ## Final Thoughts